Berti Vogts: West Germany and Germany

 After his playing career ended, Vogts became coach of the West Germany under 21 national team, and continued in that role until 1990.
 Starting in 1986, he became an assistant manager of the senior national side.
 He was promoted to manager of Germany in August 1990, succeeding Franz Beckenbauer.

 After winning the 1990 FIFA World Cup Final the month before, Beckenbauer famously said that the reunified Germany will "probably be unbeatable for years", a statement which turned out to be a burden for Vogts during the upcoming years.
-Although Vogts led the Germany national team to a Euro 1992 runner up finish and winning the next Euros in 1996, two World Cup quarter-final defeats in 1994 and 1998 are also on his sheet.
+Although Vogts led the Germany national team to a UEFA Euro 1992 runner up finish and winning the next Euros in 1996, two World Cup quarter-final defeats in 1994 and 1998 are also on his sheet.
 He stepped down as manager in September 1998.

 Bayer Leverkusen

 In November 2000, after some time out of managing, he was appointed manager of Bayer Leverkusen.
 The following May, despite earning Bayer Leverkusen qualification for the Champions League, he was sacked.